adityatyagi/js-iterators-and-generators/README.md

 1. The app runs from command line.
 2. Prompt the user what they ate?
 3. Show how many calories are in that food.
+4. Saves the log to the fake database.
+5. Logs the food items eaten today by a particular user, along with the total calorie count

 Using Node's [Readline module](https://nodejs.org/api/readline.html#readline_readline) for IO operations.